MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-07-08-mfp-support-for-ios13.md

 ---

-If you are an on-premise 7.1 or 8.0 customer or [Mobile Foundation Service](https://console.bluemix.net/catalog/services/mobile-foundation) customer, then read further to learn about Mobile Foundation support for iOS 13.
+If you are an on-premise 8.0 customer or [Mobile Foundation Service](https://console.bluemix.net/catalog/services/mobile-foundation) customer, then read further to learn about Mobile Foundation support for iOS 13.

 Apple announced iOS 13 during their annual *WWDC2019* conference.
 You can read more about all the new features in iOS 13 [here](https://developer.apple.com/ios/whats-new/).